Mérida, Yucatán — March 12, 2026

 The Trail

 We started on one of the forest trails as the early light began filtering through the canopy.
 Ramón pointed to the top of a tree almost immediately: a Ferruginous Pygmy-Owl (Glaucidium brasilianum), catching the first warm rays of the morning sun.
-It was Ramón who had first spotted this species for me during the tour with Luis, and here he was doing it again — a reminder that his ability to find birds is not accidental.
+It was Ramón who had first spotted this species for me during the tour with Luis, and here he was doing it again.
 He and his brother share an intuitive understanding of bird habits and habitat that goes well beyond simply knowing where species occur.
 They anticipate the situation and put you in position before the bird even shows itself.

 The trail produced a rich and varied list.
 Among the highlights: Great Kiskadee (Pitangus sulphuratus), Clay-colored Thrush (Turdus grayi), Ash-throated Flycatcher (Myiarchus cinerascens), Grayish Saltator (Saltator coerulescens), Black-and-white Warbler (Mniotilta varia), and a Lesson’s Motmot (Momotus lessonii) — a different species from the Turquoise-browed Motmot I had photographed earlier in the trip, quieter and more subdued in plumage, perched deep in the forest interior with its long blue-tipped tail hanging below the branch.